psytrap/minimalists_journal/README.md

 With a "Done" stamp notes can be marked as obsolete during the month and simplifying it to search your notes.

-## Weekly/Daily Planning & Log
+### Weekly/Daily Planning & Log

 Use the weekly planners to do some rough planning at least once per week.
 Check your calendar and tracker lists for pending activities and transfer them to the weekly planner.

 Refine your weekly planner on a daily basis if needed.
 Log the actual activities there as well, though you can compare plan vs. reality later on.

-The monthly journal provides the space to do monthly, weekly and daily planning
+** TODO  Supa clip / Magnetic clip

+### Annual Planning & Log

+The longer the time span the less presice become goals.
+Use trackers and calendars to stay on track with your duties.
+Set some goals and estimate their priority, while considering the larger context.
+There are two way to break it down.

+Structure in time:
+* Live phase (by age)
-* Quick manual
+* year
-* Pics Monthly Annual
+* quarter
-  * Monthly: Cover, planner, bullet, clamp, magnet
-  * Annual: marked sections "calendars+tracker, long-term, log book, archive"

-# Annual Journal
-# Templates
-* Weekly planners, bullet sheets
-* Calendars
+* month
-* Tracker interval
+* day

-# Planning Layers
+Structure of planning:
-* Structure in time: Live phase (age) / year / quarter / month / day
+* Live phase (situation)
+* live goals
+* projects
-* Structure of planning: Live phase (situation) / live goals / projects / ideas & activites
+* ideas & activites

 # For Beginners